Azure/modern-web-app-pattern-dotnet/tools/Azure.LoadTest.Tool/Azure.LoadTest.Tool/README.md

 **Command Line Parameters**
 - [environment-name]: Provides the folder name that specifies the azd environment variables that will be used at runtime
+- [debug]: Provides more verbose output to assist with debugging

 These params can be set with `azd env set` after an azd environment has been created with `azd env new`.
 Current list of parameters can